World Environment Day 2021: The Role of Cities in Ecosystem Restoration

 This is why CDIA took action this year to create a new way to assist secondary cities prepare infrastructure projects.

 With the majority of in-person field visits with city officials not possible due to travel restrictions, CDIA is taking its consultations virtually with a new series of Virtual Clinics – intensive, one-on-one consultations for Asia Pacific city officials who want to prepare and develop infrastructure project proposals that align with the sustainable development goals and funder’s priorities.

-By the end of their meetings with the CDIA team, cities will have a prioritized list of sectors they need to focus on, and a comprehensive understanding of how to draft an application for infrastructure project support.
+By the end of their meetings with the CDIA team, cities will have a prioritized list of sectors they need to focus on, and a comprehensive understanding of what makes a bankable and sustainable infrastructure projects.

 CDIA believes that their work with secondary cities to realize their infrastructure ambitions will help the region make imminently-needed gains for environmental protection and ecosystem restoration.